 Barcelona is a very safe place and having lived here for many years I have never felt uneasy or threatened.
 However, like any big city, we do have pickpockets in Barcelona and the metro provides very nice opportunities for them.
-To help guard your belongings in the underground, let me give you same safety tips that I would usually offer the visitors on some of my tours.
+To help guard your belongings in the underground, let me give you some safety tips that I would usually offer the visitors on some of my tours.

 How to avoid pickpockets in Barcelona’s metro system: